joziahg/remix-auth-google-credential/README.md

 This strategy accepts Google credential responses via FormData.
 This strategy supports Google one-tap html and javascript api.
 When using html api, set login_uri attribute to the strategy endpoint.
 When using javascript api, send credentials to straregy endpoint via fetcher.

 ### Create the strategy instance
-For each social you want to use, you must initialise it in your `auth.server.ts` file.
+You must initialize the google-credential strategy in your `auth.server.ts` file.

 ```ts
 // app/server/auth.server.ts